learn-co-curriculum/puts-print-and-return-readme/README.md

 # => Hello!
 ```

+By default, Ruby doesn't display any output.
+The methods `puts` and `print` are a great ways to explicity tell the program to display specific information.
+Without these printing methods, Ruby will read the line, but not print anything out.

 ## Returning Values

 Everything in Ruby has a return value.
 For instance:

 |Code                   | Return Value   |
 |-----------------------|----------------|